-- A. Each report required under Section 2.04.250 shall disclose: - 1.
-The funds on hand at the beginning of the reporting period; - 2.
-The name and address of each person who has made one (1) or more contributions during the reporting period, together with: - a.
-The money value and date of each contribution, - b.
-The aggregate value of all contributions received from each such person, - c.
+A. Each report required under Section 2.04.250 shall disclose:

+1. The funds on hand at the beginning of the reporting period;

+2. The name and address of each person who has made one (1) or more contributions during the reporting period, together with:

+a.
+The money value and date of each contribution,

+b.
+The aggregate value of all contributions received from each such person, c.
 The occupation and the employer's name, city and state of each individual whose contributions in the aggregate during the applicable period equal or exceed One Hundred Dollars (\$100).

-- Contributions of Twenty-Five Dollars (\$25) or less in the aggregate from any one (1) person during the applicable period may be reported as one (1) lump sum so long as the campaign treasurer maintains a separate list of the contributor's names, addresses, and the amounts of each of their contributions but if the treasurer does not maintain such a list, then the name, address, and amount of each contribution shall be reported; - 3.
-Each loan, promissory note, or security instrument to be used by or for the benefit of the candidate or political committee made by any person, together with the names and addresses of the lender and each person liable directly, indirectly, or contingently and the date and amount of each such loan, promissory note, or security instrument; - 4.
-The name and address of each political committee from which the reporting committee or candidate received, or to which that committee or candidate made, any transfer of funds, together with the amounts, dates, and purpose of all such transfers; - 5.
-All other contributions not otherwise listed or exempted; - 6.
-The name and address of each person to whom one or more expenditures were made in the aggregate amount of more than Fifty Dollars (\$50) during the reporting period, and the amount, date, and purpose of each such expenditure; - 7.
-The total sum of expenditures; - 8.
-The surplus or deficit of contributions over expenditures; - 9.
-The disposition made of any surplus of contributions over expenditures; - 10.
-Such other information as the Commission requires by rule adopted pursuant to the Administrative Code1 in conformance with the policies and purposes of this chapter; - 11.
-Funds received from a political committee not domiciled in the state and not otherwise required to report under this chapter (a "nonreporting committee").
-Such funds shall be forfeited to the state unless the nonreporting committee or the recipient of such funds has filed or within ten (10) days following such receipt shall file with the City Clerk a statement disclosing: - a.
-The name and address of the nonreporting committee, - b.
-The purposes of the nonreporting committee, c.
-The names, addresses, and titles of its officers or, if it has no officers, the names, addresses, and titles of its responsible leaders, d.
-A statement whether the nonreporting committee is a continuing one, e.
-The name and office sought of each candidate in the City in support of whom the nonreporting committee made an expenditure, f.
-The City ballot proposition concerning which the nonreporting committee made an expenditure, and whether such committee is in favor of or opposed to such proposition,

-ELECTION
+current SMC

+Contributions of Twenty-Five Dollars

+(\$25) or less in the aggregate from any one (1) person during the applicable period may be reported as one (1) lump sum so long as the campaign treasurer maintains a separate list of the contributor's names, addresses, and the amounts of each of their contributions but if the treasurer does not maintain such a list, then the name, address, and amount of each contribution shall be reported;

+3. Each loan, promissory note, or security instrument to be used by or for the benefit of the candidate or political committee made by any person, together with the names and addresses of the lender and each person liable directly, indirectly, or contingently and the date and amount of each such loan, promissory note, or security instrument;

+4. The name and address of each political committee from which the reporting committee or candidate received, or to which that committee or candidate made, any transfer of funds, together with the amounts, dates, and purpose of all such transfers:

+5. All other contributions not otherwise listed or exempted:

+The name and address of each person 6. to whom one or more expenditures were made in the aggregate amount of more than Fifty Dollars (\$50) during the reporting period, and the amount, date, and purpose of each such expenditure;

+7. The total sum of expenditures;

+8. The surplus or deficit of contributions over expenditures;

+The disposition made of any surplus of 9. contributions over expenditures;

+10. Such other information as the Commission requires by rule adopted pursuant to the Administrative Code in conformance with the policies and purposes of this chapter;

+11. Funds received from a political committee not domiciled in the state and not otherwise required to report under this chapter (a "nonreporting committee").
+Such funds shall be forfeited to the state unless the nonreporting committee or the recipient of such funds has filed or within ten (10) days following such receipt shall file with the City Clerk a statement disclosing:

+a.
+The name and address of the nonreporting committee,

+b.
+The purposes of the nonreporting committee,

+the Office of th216City Clerk (Seattle 3-98)